quasarframework/quasar/docs/src/pages/quasar-plugins/dialog.md

 this.$q.dialog({
   component: CustomComponent,

+  // optional if you want to have access to
+  // Router, Vuex store, and so on, in your
+  // custom component:
+  root: this.$root,

   // props forwarded to component
-  // (everything except "component" prop above):
+  // (everything except "component" and "root" props above):
   text: 'something',
   // ...more.props...
 }).onOk(() => {